 The target demographic for the brand is men between the ages of 22 and 29.
-While the brand client has a detailed psychographic profile, we focus reporting on the demographics.
+While the brand client has a detailed psychographic profile, we focus on reporting the demographics.
 The events themselves should appeal to the psychographic part of the profile, which is sports-oriented.
 Many of the activations for this brand are at sporting events or sports-themed venues.

-Arriving at insights
+Arriving at the key insights

 I knew I couldn’t justify showing this low percentage (11%) without some insight as to why.
 I noticed many of the field staff reports commented that margarita samples were provided.
 Makes perfect sense for consumers to sample a tequila brand in the form of a margarita.
 But I found it peculiar that a margarita was the sample of choice when the teams are trying to reach men 22 to 29.
 I thought women tend to prefer margaritas.
 Men?
 Not so much.

-I brought this observation to the attention of the brand’s activation manager and mentioned that men turned down the margarita samples more often than not.
+I brought this experiential measurement example observation to the attention of the brand’s activation manager and mentioned that men turned down the margarita samples more often than not.
 He agreed that men tend to prefer beer and whiskey and would rather take a shot of tequila than sample a margarita.
 Now we’re getting somewhere.

-Now if you’ll excuse me, I’m going to order a margarita.
+Now if you’ll excuse me, I’m going to order a margarita!

 - Event Impression Calculator

 - Experiential ROI Benchmarking Reports